 With major employers such as Intel, Nike and Wells Fargo, Oregon offers diverse job opportunities to its residents.
 However, you won't need a bachelor's degree to land many of the state's hottest jobs.
-Vocational schools in Oregon can provide the training needed for growing occupations in key industries.
+Trade and vocational schools in Oregon can provide the training needed for growing occupations in key industries.

 Wind turbine service technicians have one such job.
 Their occupation is expected to see the largest growth in the state from 2017 to 2027, according to the State of Oregon Employment Department.
 The number of available positions is expected to increase nearly 74 percent during that time period, but you'll need an associate degree to get hired.